-What Every Ontarian
+What Every Ontarian Should Know About Car Insurance Policies

-Third Party Auto Liability Coverage
+Third-Party Auto Liability Coverage

 In Canada, every driver is required to carry at least $200,000 of liability insurance.
 This insurance policy component is designated to cover the property damage and personal injuries sustained by third parties.
 Expenses will add up quickly when in major accidents where surrounding fixed objects sustain damage.
 Vehicles, people and property can sustain significant damage in a matter of seconds.
 Many drivers are carrying at least $1,000,000 in liability coverage to ensure sufficient insurance is available.
-Drivers must remember that litigation costs are covered from the liability component of the policy.
+Drivers must remember that litigation costs are covered by the liability component of the policy.

 Public property that is damaged in auto accidents will be replaced under the liability component of the driver’s insurance coverage.